aurinbose/Case-Study---Data-Analytics-Course/README.md

 help answer the key question: “How do annual members and casual riders use Divvy bikes differently?

+(Note: The datasets have a different name because Cyclistic is a fictional company.
+For the purposes of this case study, the datasets are appropriate and will enable you to answer the business questions.
+The data has been made available by Motivate International Inc. under this license: https://ride.divvybikes.com/data-license-agreement)

 This Case Study is being done as part of the Google Data Analytics Certification.